Welcome Center

 Lakewood expands our outreach with a new Welcome Center.

-The doors to our new Welcome Center are now open and we’re ready to serve families and visitors from the new building.
-The Welcome Center is a new place at Lakewood where anyone can come to make plans and be inspired by the creative ways people choose to remember those they’ve lost.
+The doors to our Welcome Center are open, offering a welcoming space for families and visitors.
+Here, anyone can come to make plans and find inspiration in the creative ways people choose to remember their loved ones.
 It’s one of many ways Lakewood is reimagining how we can best serve families and our community in modern life.

-The new Welcome Center and surrounding landscape serve as:
+The Welcome Center and surrounding landscape serve as:

 - A more inviting and accessible point of entry to Lakewood